 If you can carve out a few hours—or even a few minutes—to think about your goals, it will be worthwhile.
 I promise.

-And this post will also give you the tool you need to make this planning process easy.
+This article will also give you the tools you need to make this planning process easy.

 The Four Types of Writing Goals